mobxjs/mobx-state-tree/README.md

 Even cooler, because it supports snapshots, middleware and replayable actions out of the box, it is possible to replace a Redux store and reducer with a MobX state tree.
 This makes it possible to connect the Redux devtools to MST.
 See the [Redux / MST TodoMVC example](https://github.com/mobxjs/mobx-state-tree/blob/4c2b19ec4a6a8d74064e4b8a87c0f8b46e97e621/examples/redux-todomvc/src/index.js#L6).

+---

+For futher reading: the conceptual difference between snapshots, patches and actions in relation to distributing state changes is extensively discussed in this [blog post](https://medium.com/@mweststrate/distributing-state-changes-using-snapshots-patches-and-actions-part-1-2811a2fcd65f)

 ![devtools](docs/reduxdevtools.png)

 Finally, MST has built-in support for references, identifiers, dependency injection, change recording and circular type definitions (even across files).